* Early weakness brings in the buyers, VIX slides

 * S&P 500 touches highest intraday level since October 2007

-* BlackBerry shares jump, Z10 sales to start in U.S.
+* BlackBerry jumps 12 percent, Z10 sales to start in U.S.

 By Chuck Mikolajczak

-NEW YORK, March 11 (Reuters) - Wall Street rose modestly on Monday, lifting the Dow to another record and giving the S&P 500 its seventh straight advance as early weakness enticed buyers.
-The gains briefly lifted the benchmark S&P 500 index to its highest intraday level since October 2007.
+NEW YORK, March 11 (Reuters) - Wall Street inched higher on Monday, putting the S&P 500 on track for its seventh straight advance as buyers moved in after earlier weakness and briefly lifted the benchmark index to its highest intraday level since October 2007.

-Meanwhile, Wall Street’s “fear gauge” closed at its lowest level since February 2007, suggesting investors were not spooked by Monday’s brief pullback, despite expectations by many investors that a correction may be looming.
-The CBOE Volatility Index, known as the VIX, dropped 8.2 percent to 11.56.
+Wall Street’s “fear gauge” fell to the lowest level since April 2007, suggesting investors were not spooked by Monday’s brief pullback, despite expectations by many investors that a correction may be looming.
+The CBOE Volatility Index, known as the VIX, dropped 6.7 percent to 11.75.

-U.S. equities have rallied since the start of the year, helped by signs of improvement in the economy and the support of equities by the Federal Reserve’s quantitative easing program.
-These factors have contained recent pullbacks as investors have used them as a buying opportunity.
+U.S. equities have rallied strongly since the beginning of the year, helped by signs of improvement in the economy and the support of equities by the Federal Reserve’s quantitative easing program, making recent pullbacks short lived as investors use them as a buying opportunity.

 “These dips are consistently bought.
 There is definitely a soft floor for the market,” said Peter Kenny, managing director at Knight Capital in Jersey City, New Jersey.